 A new app to help parents raise healthier toddlers

-Leading researcher Professor Kylie Hesketh said the project is designed to address evidence showing that all three movement behaviours – physical activity, sedentary behaviour and sleep – are at less than ideal levels from early childhood.
+Professor Hesketh said Let’s Grow was designed to address evidence showing that all three movement behaviours – physical activity, sedentary behaviour and sleep – are at less than ideal levels from early childhood.

 “Let’s Grow aims to equip parents with the skills to support development of healthy movement habits in their children from early life, putting children on a trajectory to improved behaviours and health throughout life,” she said.